-Here are 5 types of honey bee most commonly considered by beekeepers (this may depend on location):
+However, here are 5 types of honey bee most commonly considered by beekeepers (this may depend on location):

 Very much favoured by some, especially in northern Europe where it is well adapted to the cooler climate.

-A hybrid rather than a breed of bee.
-The Buckfast Bee evolved from the efforts of brother Adam (1898 - 1996) at Buckfast Abbey in Devon, England.
+This hybrid, the Buckfast Bee evolved from the efforts of brother Adam (1898 - 1996) at Buckfast Abbey in Devon, England.
 His intention was to produce a disease-resistant, productive and good-tempered bee.
 It is important to find a reliable breeder.

-COPYRIGHT 2010 - 2019: WWW.BUZZABOUTBEES.NET
+COPYRIGHT 2010 - 2020: WWW.BUZZABOUTBEES.NET

 ALL RIGHTS RESERVED.